-- the current document or image will appear.

-- Select the names of all the codes that you want to remove.

-- Click the OK button.
+- button located on the toolbar of the document window.
+A list of all codes assigned to the current document or image will appear. - Select the names of all the codes that you want to remove. - Click the OK button.

 Note: The above operations are only used to remove code assigned to text segments or image areas.
 They do not result in the removal of the code from the codebook.
 To remove a code along with all associated assignments, see Deleting Existing Codes.